-The existing Mamaroneck Self-Storage building is 40,492 square feet in gross floor area. the building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
-This treatment significantly reduces the mass of the building, while restoring a human scale to the Site.
-This approach would reduce the building footprint by 1,0442,071 square feet and the gross floor area by 12,0144,254 square feet.
-The F.A.R would be reduced from 2,43 to 1,922,11.
+The existing Mamaroneck Self-Storage building is 40,492 square feet in gross floor area.
+The building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing faÇade materials to resemble independent buildings.
+This treatment significantly reduces the mass of the building.
+This approach would reduce the building footprint of the addition by 1,044 square feet and the gross floor area of the addition by 12,014 square feet.
+The FAR for the overall site would be reduced from 2.261 to 1.92.